 Generally, introverted children rely on their inner resources to guide them rather than constantly turning to others.
 “In their private garden away from the material world they concentrate and puzzle out complex and intricate thoughts and feelings,” writes Laney.
 The upside is they tend to be independent and self-directed.
 The downside is they may not ask for help, even when they would benefit from some adult guidance.

 Introversion is genetic, and introverts will stay introverts for life.
-This means your child will always have a preference for calm, minimally stimulating environments.
+This means your child will always have a preference for calm, minimally stimulating environments (and ample alone time).

 If you’re raising an introverted child, celebrate their quiet ways.
 Teach them to manage their energy and not feel guilty about needing time alone.
 And, help them gently push their boundaries.
 The world could use a little more of what they have to give.